bbc/rd-taster-pilot-documentation/docs/pilot-technical-pack.md

 As part of your technical review we will be looking at cookie usage to check whether a more specific warning is required.

-## Device Capabilities

-Users aren't always able to use browsers and devices that support the latest features that pilots rely on.
-To prevent them from receiving a broken experience, the Taster platform performs [feature detection](https://modernizr.com/docs/#what-is-feature-detection) and if their browser does not support the required features we display a message that suggests they try with an alternative browser.

-More information can be found on our [supported devices page](supported-devices.md).

 ## Technical review

 All pilots must be reviewed by one of the BBC's technical team prior to appearing in Taster.
 The important